valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 <br>

-<summary>1.
-Basic App: Manually Coded -- Learn Flask / SQLAlchemy - Fully customizable, but slow</summary>
+<summary>0.
+App_Fiddle: Manually Coded -- Learn Flask / SQLAlchemy - Fully customizable, but slow</summary>

-This first app (_1.
-Basic App_) illustrates a typical framework-based approach for creating projects - a minimal project for seeing core Flask and SQLAlchemy services in action.
+This first app (_0.
+App_Fiddle_) illustrates a typical framework-based approach for creating projects - a minimal project for seeing core Flask and SQLAlchemy services in action.
 Let's run/test it, then explore the code.

 To run, use the Run Configuration, and test with `cURL`.